-The Asia Group Capital Advisory Partners, LLC (“TAG”) is a boutique investment bank specializing in cross-border transactions across the Asia-Pacific region.
+The Asia Group Capital Advisory Partners, LLC (“TAG”) is a boutique capital advisory firm specializing in cross-border transactions across the Asia-Pacific region.
 Our practice is anchored in Hong Kong and Washington D.C., covering markets from the Mekong to the Potomac.

-Our capital advisory practice connects private equity, multinational corporate, and non-traditional sources of capital with leading technology companies, market defining infrastructure initiatives, and unique opportunities that reflect political, socioeconomic, and strategic dynamics at play throughout our core markets.
+We focus on connecting private equity, multinational corporate, sovereign, and non-traditional sources of capital with leading technology, consumer, energy, and healthcare assets that reflect political, socioeconomic, and strategic dynamics at play throughout our core markets.

 We see the Asia-Pacific as an integrated, interconnected network of economic, political, and demographic changes.
-Our deals reflect this regional, international approach to opportunity.
+Our transaction pipeline reflects this regional, international approach to opportunity.

-We draw on unparalleled relationships and decades of experience in every leading and emerging market in Asia to identify, advance, and execute unique opportunities for companies on both sides of the Pacific.
+We draw on unparalleled relationships and decades of experience in every leading and emerging market in Asia to identify, advance, and execute unique investments for companies on both sides of the Pacific.

-We differentiate ourselves in leveraging deep insights into political and economic conditions and priorities at central, provincial, and municipal levels in governments throughout Asia.
+We differentiate ourselves by leveraging deep insights into political and economic conditions and priorities at central, provincial, and municipal levels in governments throughout Asia.

 KURT M. CAMPBELL